cedwards/intothesaltmine/chapters/development/writing-modules.rst

 'echo' or the use of pipes, redirection or &&, should either be migrated to `cmd.shell` or have the `python_shell=True` flag set here.

+.. note:: Security Notice

-**The use of python_shell=True means that the shell will accept _any_ input including potentially malicious commands such as 'good_command;rm -rf /'.
-Be absolutely certain that you have sanitized your input prior to using python_shell=True**
+    The use of python_shell=True means that the shell will accept _any_ input including potentially malicious commands such as 'good_command; rm -rf /'.
+Be absolutely certain that you have sanitized your input prior to using python_shell=True